-- perform the Services in accordance with the applicable standards and law; - support the permitting process, if required; - fulfils obligations under the Contract and performs the SoW with reasonable care and diligence as well as with the skills expected from a professional Contractor specialised in the type of work involved; - comply with all applicable laws, rules and regulations of any governmental or regulatory body having jurisdiction over the Scope of Work and the research area; - ensure that all work methods required for the execution of the below activities shall be as cost-effective and practical as possible, optimising the performance (time and quality vs cost) of the Services; - provide the Ordering Party's Cruise Participants with the required training and certificates necessary for participation in the research survey; - shall clearly state port of mobilisation and demobilisation; - be responsible for, including but not limited Health, Safety, Security and Environment (HSSE) and Quality Assurance/Quality Control (QA/QC) activities; - include all costs for consumables (e.g. fuel, etc.) and all costs for personnel (e.g. travel expenses, lodging, etc.).
+- perform the Services in accordance with the applicable standards and law; - support the permitting process, if required; - fulfils obligations under the Contract and performs the SoW with reasonable care and diligence as well as with the skills expected from a professional Contractor specialised in the type of work involved; - comply with all applicable laws, rules and regulations of any governmental or regulatory body having jurisdiction over the Scope of Work and the research area; - ensure that all work methods required for the execution of the below activities shall be as cost-effective and practical as possible, optimising the performance (time and quality vs cost) of the Services; - provide the Ordering Party's Cruise Participants with the required training and certificates necessary for participation in the research survey; - shall clearly state port of mobilisation and demobilisation; - be responsible for, including but not limited Health, Safety, Security and Environment (HSSE) and Quality Assurance/Quality Control (QA/QC) activities; - include all costs for consumables (e.g. fuel, etc.); - and all costs for the cruise participants (e.g. relevant insurance, lodging, high-value food and beverages, travel expenses at the mobilsation/demobilization site, constant access to the internet, multimedia, etc.).

-The provided vessel must have sufficient endurance, hold and maintain a valid class assessigned by a classification society which is a member of the International Association of Classification Societies ("IACS") and be seaworthy in all respects, suitably equipped with all the necessary facilities/utilities for a cruise to and operations in Mid-Atlantic waters.
-The vessel should be provided with a Dynamic Positioning System (DPS) for deep ocean survey operations and systems for safe launch & recovery, towing, and data acquisitions.
+The provided vessel must have sufficient endurance, hold and maintain a valid class assssigned by a classification society which is a member of the International Association of Classification Societies ("IACS") and be seaworthy in all respects, suitably equipped with all the necessary facilities/utilities for a cruise to and operations in Mid-Atlantic waters.
+The vessel shall be provided with a Dynamic Positioning System (DPS) for deep ocean survey operations and systems for safe launch & recovery, towing, and data acquisitions.
 Condition and ship equipment must comply with all relevant IMO regulations, including the International Convention for the Prevention of Pollution from Ships (MARPOL) and International Convention for the Safety of Life at Sea (SOLAS) conventions as well as in compliance with all the flag state requirements.